MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-protocol_cl_modify_call_qos_complete.md

-#### NDIS_STATUS_SUCCESS

-The QoS was modified as requested by the client.

-#### NDIS_STATUS_RESOURCES
+#### NDIS_STATUS_FAILURE

-NDIS or the call manager could not modify the QoS because one of them could not allocate
+The call manager could not change the QoS because of a failure on the network or in another
-       sufficient resources dynamically.
+       connection-oriented network component.

 #### NDIS_STATUS_INVALID_DATA